mehulagg/gitlab/doc/integration/security_partners/anchore.md

 ## Access Tokens

 Authentication with the GitLab Container Registry can use a personal access token or a deploy token.
-Please see GitLab’s documentation on authentication options.
+Please see the GitLab documentation on authentication options.